 Fortunately, Boston is well-positioned for quick weekend escapes to a variety of places that offer both a chance of pace and scenery on the Eastern seaboard.

-Cape Cod, about 80 miles from Boston, is one of residents' favorite romantic weekend destinations.
-Beachy and laid-back, with superlative seafood, it entices visitors and gets them to slow down.
+Cape Cod, about 80 miles from Boston, is one of Beantown residents' favorite romantic weekend destinations.
+Beachy and laid-back, with superlative seafood, it entices visitors and inspires them to slow down.

 Once the summer retreat of America's upper crust, Newport, Rhode Island has a gorgeous shoreline where captains of industry and captains of sailboats still congregate.